 There are many environmental elements that will contribute to the aging of leather products.
 Regular exposure to the sun, along with heat from the sun and exhaust system or engine components, may rapidly fade the leather.
 Heat from the sun will dry the leather, potentially causing it to crack.
-Periodic application of INDIAN MOTORCYCLE Leather Care Dressing will replace the oils, maintaining the leather's natural surface.
-Periodic use of the Tan Leather Restore Kit will help restore and maintain the oil-tanned color and finish to help keep it looking its best.
+Periodic application of the INDIAN MOTORCYCLE Leather Care Dressing Kit will replace the oils, maintaining the leather's natural surface.
+Periodic use of the Leather Care Dressing Kit will help restore and maintain the oiltanned color and finish to help keep it looking its best.